 Casting for GT’S

-If you think you are up to it, go and find some water or even a park field and practice.
-Go on a windy day, cast with the wind in your back and cast with the wind on your side.
-If you are right handed try and cast with the wind pushing into your right shoulder (make sure you have a big fly but take off the point of the hook).
+If I can refer you to the beginning, fishing for GT’s is all about being prepared.
+I always advise customers unless they have lots of experience casting 12# rods with big flies, to take some lessons.If you think you are up to it, go and find some water or even a park field and practice.
+If you feel you have mastered it, then go back on a windy day, try to cast with the wind on your back and try with the wind on your side.
+If you are right-handed, try and cast with the wind pushing into your right shoulder (make sure you have a significant fly but take off the point of the hook).
 You will soon realise that you will hit yourself if you do not know how to fish effectively with the wind on your side.
 Additionally, try casting directly into the wind and even backcasting.
 All this practice will only help when all the action happens.

-The next thing to practice is wading ready to cast, so you can react fast, and I mean fast!
-Sometimes you fall lucky and you get to spot Mr GT swimming along making his way down to you, so you have all the time in the word to get ready.
-However, most times you spot Mr GT you have to wade or even run to intercept them all at the same time as getting out the line and casting a fly.
+The next thing to practice is wading and being ready to cast so that you can react fast, and I mean fast!
+Sometimes you fall lucky, and you get to spot Mr GT swimming along, making his way down to you, so you have all the time in the word to get ready.
+However, most times you spot Mr GT, you have to wade or even run to intercept them while getting out the line and casting a fly.

 Listen To Your Guide

-When a Giant Trevally eats your fly keep the rod tip pointing down and pointing at the fish.
+When a Giant, Trevally, eats your fly, keep the rod tip pointing down and pointing at the fish.
 You will have to set the hook with what is called a strip strike.
-As you are stripping you will have the rod in your right hand and the line you are stripping in your left hand.
+As you are stripping, you will have the rod in your right hand and the line you are stripping in your left hand.
 As the Giant Trevally eats the fly, hold on tight to BOTH the rod and the running line in your left hand, simultaneously pull as hard as you can with both hands while pointing the rod at the fish.
 2 or 3 sharp pulls as hard as you can (you will not snap off) backwards with both hands will be enough to set that hook.
-Once the hook is in you can release your hold on the line in your left hand.
-Once all the spare line around your feet has run out and the line is now pouring off the reel, you can now lift the rod.
+Once the hook is in, you can release your hold on the line in your left hand.
+Once all the spare line around your feet has run out, and the line is now pouring off the reel, you can now lift the rod.

 Playing GT’S on the Fly

 Remember always to apply side strain and constantly keep changing sides.
-When the GT pulls hard to the right, you need to pull hard from the left, once the GT is more square on change angles and pull him from the opposite direction.
+When the GT pulls hard to the right, you need to pull hard from the left; once the GT is more square on change angles and pull him from the opposite direction.

 Enjoy Your Catch

-Once your guide grabs the tail of your fish you will be screaming, punching the air and wanting to hug everyone in the world, and so you should be.
-As mentioned right at the beginning, each and every landed GT regardless of size should be appreciated, for now, you know why you spent all that money on the tackle, travelled around the world, waded miles of saltwater flats and spent weeks practising your casting.
+Once your guide grabs the tail of your fish, you will be screaming, punching the air and wanting to hug everyone in the world, and so you should be.
+As mentioned right at the beginning, every landed GT, regardless of size, should be appreciated; for now, you know why you spent all that money on the tackle, travelled around the world, waded miles of saltwater flats and spent weeks practising your casting.